Oracle-Mag/oracle-mag/_posts/2019-01-20-most-painful-book.md

 Salt to the Sea - Ruta Sepetys

 *Tells the story of four victims of the war; three of them fleeing and all of them eventually crossing paths.
 The story talks about their journey out of the country and during the sinking of Wilhelm Gustloff*

+November 9 - Colleen Hoover

+*A young actress who has to face a career change due to an accident meets a  stranger on her last day in town.
+She spends the day with him and at the end of the day they both agree to meet in exactly a year at the same time and same spot.
+They see each other every year after that for 5 years, however, their story gets more complicated the older they get. *

+Book Thief - Markus Zusak

+*Tells the story of a young girl taken in by a German family during the war.
+She learns how to read and throughout the story explores her love for books by sneaking into a library of a rich couple.*

+The Cruel Prince - Holly Black

+*Her parents were murdered when she was young and was kidnapped into the Faerie land.
+Now, she has to make her way through into earning the respect she deserves and always wanted.
+The story describes her journey to finding herself and earning her place in the Court. *